-The Cemetery Board (board) proposes to modify its public participation guidelines to: 1) permit requests to be placed on the board's public participation notification list be sent via electronic means, and 2) allow regulatory notifications to be sent to list members electronically.
+The Board for Professional Soil Scientists (board) proposes to modify its public participation guidelines to: 1) permit requests to be placed on the board's public participation notification list be sent via electronic means, and 2) allow regulatory notifications to be sent to list members electronically.
 Currently, only written requests and mailed notifications are permitted.
 In addition, the board proposes to add language specifying that when electronic notifications are returned as undeliverable over more than one day, the person or organization concerned will be deleted from the list.